 Southern resident killer whales

 These orcas are an endangered species.
-In March 2021, the population numbered 75 individuals – a number that includes three new calves that have been born in the last few months.
+In May 2022, the population numbers 75 individuals – a number that includes two new calves that have been born in the last few months.

-In southern BC coastal waters from Campbell River to Ucluelet (the orange areas on the map), you must keep 400 metres away from all killer whales (with some exceptions) year-round in effect until May 31, 2022.
+It is the law to keep 400 metres away from all orcas (with some exceptions) in southern BC coastal waters from Campbell River to Ucluelet (the orange areas on the map), year-round in effect until May 31, 2023.

 It is voluntary:

-- Within 1000 metres of killer whales, you are encouraged to:
+- Within 1000 metres of orcas, you are encouraged to: